fran-byte/fran-byte/README.md

 # 👋 Hi, I'm Francisco

-I'm a Senior Electronics Technician with 25+ years of experience repairing and maintaining banking and retail machinery, especially cash processing systems.
-Currently, I'm diving into software development through [42 Madrid](https://42madrid.com/), aiming to combine my hardware expertise with programming skills to build innovative solutions.
+I'm a Senior Electronics Technician with 25+ years of experience in PCB diagnostics and banking machinery repair.
+Currently training in software development at [42 Madrid](https://42madrid.com/), combining hardware expertise with programming skills to build innovative solutions.

 ---